abevoelker/devise-passwordless/README.md

 This gem adds a `:magic_link_authenticatable` strategy that can be used in your Devise models for passwordless authentication.
 This strategy plays well with most other Devise strategies (see [*notes on other Devise strategies*](#notes-on-other-devise-strategies)).

-For example, for a User model, you could do this (other strategies listed are optional and not exhaustive):
+For example, for a User model, you can now do this (other strategies listed are optional and not exhaustive):

 ```ruby
 # app/models/user.rb